Date of Award

 This study looks for evidence that Lyme disease is an old affliction that predates its "discovery" in Connecticut in the nineteen seventies.
 It analyzes the role that Lyme disease may have played in the history of English settlement in Massachusetts during the seventeenth century.
 Early settlers at Plymouth and in the Boston area described sicknesses that they suffered from at contact as being the result of starvation and scurvy.
 In 1692, the residents of the Salem Village area were describing physical and mental afflictions that they felt were caused by witchcraft.
 Some of the seventeenth-century symptoms are very similar to those that are suffered during Lyme disease.

-Drymon Derose, Mary, "The Devil in the Details: Evidence for the Affliction of Lyme Disease in Seventeenth Century Massachusetts" (2005).
-All Theses & Dissertations.
+Drymon Derose, Mary MA, "The Devil in the Details: Evidence for the Affliction of Lyme Disease in Seventeenth Century Massachusetts" (2005).
+All Student Scholarship.
 18.